Dad and daughter sit together at a desk.

 • Free counseling services: Many nonprofit credit counseling agencies offer their financial counseling services free of charge and with no obligations.

-• Highly qualified support: Nonprofit credit counselors typically undergo intensive training and must pass stringent tests to get certified to counsel consumers on financial matters, such as credit card debt, mortgages, student loans, and bankruptcy.
+• Highly qualified support: Nonprofit credit counselors typically undergo intensive training and must pass stringent tests to get certified to counsel consumers on financial matters, such as credit card debt resolution, mortgages, student loans, and bankruptcy.

-• Holistic financial support: A credit counselor will work with you to address your debt and help you figure out why you got into debt and how to develop better financial habits moving forward.
+• Holistic financial support: A credit counselor may be able to work with you to address your debt, help you figure out why you got into debt, and how to develop better financial habits moving forward.

 What is the process of working with a nonprofit credit counselor?